The food recycling project

 The goals and measures of the project were:

 The project was a first of its kind at ECC.
 Never had the council delivered a project on such an extensive scale with physical deliveries made to households across the whole county.
-The scale and ambition of the project reflected the high proportion of food found in residual waste and the need to increase participation in the long-standing food recycling services.
+The scale and ambition of the project reflected the high proportion of food found in general rubbish and the need to increase participation in the long-standing food recycling services.

 What the project achieved